hashicorp/terraform-provider-kubernetes-alpha/docs/usage.md

   * `env` - (map string to string) Environment values to set on the plugin process.
   * `args` - (list of strings) Command line arguments to the plugin command.

+All attributes are optional, but you must either set a config path or static credentials.
+An empty provider block will not be a functional configuration.

 Due to the internal design of this provider, access to a responsive API server is required both during PLAN and APPLY.
 The provider makes calls to the Kubernetes API to retrieve metadata and type information during all stages of Terraform operations.

 ### Credentials